kennyhml/adt-query/resources/readme.md

 The SAP_SESSIONID Cookie (e.g SAP_SESSIONID_A4H_001=s6cgWBFnndjD9mB0j1pimhLpcVl4jhHwvhgCQqwRAAI%3d; Path=/;) is the TRUE session and its independent of a stateful or stateless request. stateful requests create contexts within that session, when that session expires it also takes down the contexts with it.

 It also authenticates the user who received the cookie, meaning no credentials must be sent after the initial call.
+You can oberserve these in sm05